raviqqe/fmm/README.md

 The functional variant of C--

-It's designed to be a target language for high-level strict functional languages.
+It's designed to be a target language for high-level strict functional programming languages.

 ## Features